VE Day 80th Anniversary

 Peter delivered an excellent, relatable speech that connected well with all ages.
 He spoke about truth, and his candid reflections on the highs and lows of his career offered valuable insights.

-Peter recalled his time at the school, from when he joined in Primary 6, right through to his 5th year in Secondary.
+Peter spoke about his time at the school, from when he joined in Primary 6, right through to his 5th year in Secondary.
 He said;

 “The school values of hard work, resilience, curiosity, independence of mind undoubtedly what have got me to where I am today.
 I always aimed high and that is why I have the job/career which is the envy of many of my friends.”

-“Career choices can often involve sacrifice or risk…but sometimes this is what is needed to move forward.
+“Career paths needing to be flexible…Comfort Zones and Uncomfortable Zones…career choices can often involve sacrifice or risk…but sometimes this is what is needed to move forward.
 Things don’t always go as planned.
 You need to adapt your tactics in game.”

 He also spoke about giving back;